kartverket/github-workflows/README.md

 ```

 ### Deploy on workflow dispatch
 If you want to deploy a selected branch to the dev-environment on workflow dispatch.
-Note that you will need to take care not to interfere with others working in the same repo/environment.
+You will need to take care not to interfere with others working in the same repo/environment.
+Note that the 'deploy_on' input is set to '${{ github.ref }}' and that the only 'on' specified is 'workflow_dispatch'

 ```yaml
 name: Deploy to dev on workflow dispatch